-Here is the first half of Chopin’s Barcarolle:
+Here is the second half of the Barcarolle:

 November 12, 2012

-I have recently been spending time with Sam Snidal who is building a Website called “ALIVE AND WELL” where she will post short films exploring the creative process and healing through contemplative practices, yoga, nutrition and other things.
+I have recently been spending time with Sam Snidal who is building a Website called “ALIVE and WELL” where she will post short films exploring the creative process and healing through contemplative practices, yoga, nutrition and the arts.
 Sam approached me in the summer about doing a small profile focusing on my journey of yoga and piano studies and the interface between yoga and music.
-So, a few weeks ago a group of us went to Stoney Lake to film me practicing yoga in one of the places where I feel most connected and part of the interdependent web of life.
+So, a few weeks ago a group of us went to Stoney Lake to begin filming a small profile.

-Since then we have spent time together discussing all aspects of yoga and music, recording the sublime sounds of Bach and Rachmaninoff, and playing creatively together.
-It has been a wonderful opportunity for me to articulate my passion for yoga and music.
-However, it has been a challenge for me to get my head around being interviewed, as I am not sure that there is anything so special about what I am doing in life.
+We were blessed with a spectacular day of sunshine and cool crisp fall winds as Sam and her film crew filmed me practicing on the cliffs of Stoney Lake.
+As we sat late in the day with the sun setting over the sparkling lake, it was a wonderful opportunity to articulate my passion for yoga and music.
+However, I have to admit it is a challenge for me to get my head around being interviewed.
+I am not sure that there is anything so special about what I am doing in life.
 I am just a perpetual student!

 There is so much more for me to learn, and the journey feels always as if it is just beginning.
 When I am with my teachers and see what they have accomplished in their lives- to see their skill, their wisdom, their years of devotion- I am so humbled.
 And so I hope to live a long life- 50 more years to keep practicing, to keep exploring, to integrate and penetrate to the levels, the subtleties, the deeply creative places that they have accessed and realized.